orizens/orizens.com/src/pages/blog/2015-10-28-start-writing-es-2015-in-gulp-js-with-babel.md

   * rename **gulpfile.js** to **gulpfile.babel.js**

-**That&#8217;s it!**
+**That's it!**

 You can just run any gulp task, and it will work right out of the box.
-It&#8217;s needless to say that the current code, if written in es5, would work as well.
+It's needless to say that the current code, if written in es5, would work as well.
 Now you can experiment the various features of es 2015. i.e, using the **import** keyword to require the gulp module:

 <div class="highlight highlight-source-js">
   <pre class="lang:js decode:true">// instead of this code